feature-hub/feature-hub/docs/guides/sharing-npm-dependencies.md

 sidebar_label: Sharing NPM Dependencies
 ---

-When using the [AMD][amd] module loader, the integrator can provide shared npm dependencies to Feature Apps using the `defineExternals` function:
+When using the AMD module loader, the integrator can provide shared npm dependencies to Feature Apps using the `defineExternals` function:

 ```js